facebookincubator/TTPForge/pkg/blocks/README.md

 **Returns:**

-ttp: Pointer to the created TTP instance, or nil if the file is empty or invalid.
+*TTP: Pointer to the created TTP instance, or nil if the file is empty or invalid.
+TTPExecutionContext: the initialized TTPExecutionContext suitable for passing to TTP.Execute(...)
 err: An error if the file contains invalid data or cannot be read.

 ---